NNPDF/nnpdf/doc/sphinx/source/tutorials/run-fit.md

 ```

-This is mostly relevant when running Tensorflow in a machine with a large number of cores,
+The usage of MKL is mostly relevant when running Tensorflow in a machine with a large number of cores,
 as the default behaviour of Tensorflow is suboptimal for ``n3fit``, specially when running more than one instance of the code at once.